tmabraham/diffusion_reading_group/README.md

 This is an ongoing study group occuring the EleutherAI Discord server.
 You can join the server over [here](https://discord.gg/zBGx3azzUn), then head to the "Diffusion Reading Group" thread under the #multimodal channel.

+[Here is a playlist](https://www.youtube.com/playlist?list=PLXqc0KMM8ZtKVEh8fIWEUaIU43SmWnfdM) of the previous session recordings.

 <!--ts-->
 * [Diffusion Reading Group at EleutherAI](#diffusion-reading-group-at-eleutherai)
    * [Week 1: DDPM paper](#week-1-ddpm-paper)